cocos/cocos-docs/en/components/tiledtile.md

 | X     | Specify the TiledTile horizontal coordinate，use tile as the unit
 | Y     | Specify the TiledTile vertical coordinate，use tile as the unit
 | Gid   | Specify the Gid value of the TiledTile to toggle the style of the TiledTile
 | Layer | Get TiledTile belong to which TiledLayer.
-(Remove this property from v2.0.1)
+(This property was removed since v2.0.1)

 ### Detailed Explanation